Blotch3D/Blotch3D/README.md

     single small source file demonstrating one aspect of Blotch3D \[TBD: the "full" example needs to be split into simpler examples\].

-5. See IntelliSense comments for reference documentation that (surprisingly) covers more than the obvious.
+5. See IntelliSense comments for reference documentation.

 Introduction
 ------------